Saturn91/simpleTextEditorOnline/README.md

 3. The Menu on the left side will now show the properties of the newly selected Paragraph

 ### Insert an Image
-In this applictaion an image is a paragraph with no text in which a background image is set.
+In this applictaion an image is a paragraph with no text, in which a background image is set.
 Do insert an Image follow these steps.

 1. Create a Paragraph or select an existing one as you would do for a text
 2. In the menu on the left you find a browse button (next to "no File selected") and a set Image Button